JacobChalk/TIM/feature_extractors/omnivore/README.md

-OUTPUT_DIR : output directory to save the features for dataset split EPICKITCHENS.VISUAL_DATA_DIR : directory path which contains the extracted frames for EPIC-KITCHENS-100 EPICKITCHENS.TEST_LIST : pickle file containing time intervals for each feature in the EPIC-KITCHENS-100 dataset split TEST.CHECKPOINT_FILE_PATH : pretrained checkpoint file path TEST.NUM_FEATURES : Number of feature sets for each time segment.
+OUTPUT_DIR : output directory to save the features for dataset split EPICKITCHENS.VISUAL_DATA_DIR : directory path which contains the extracted frames for EPIC-KITCHENS-100 EPICKITCHENS.TEST_LIST : pickle file containing time intervals for each feature in the EPIC-KITCHENS-100 dataset split TEST.BATCH_SIZE : batch size should be a multiple of NUM_GPUS TEST.CHECKPOINT_FILE_PATH : pretrained checkpoint file path TEST.NUM_FEATURES : Number of feature sets for each time segment.
 1 for validation and test set (unaugmented) and 4 for train set (unaugmented+augmented sets).
 ```